-Top 5 3rd Quarter Trades of Eu - GuruFocus.com
+Top 5 3rd Quarter Trades of EU - GuruFocus.com

 1791 BYPASS ROAD WINCHESTER, TN 37398

-According to GuruFocus data, these were Eudaimonia Partners, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were EUDAIMONIA ADVISORS LLC’s top five trades of the quarter.

 SPDR Bloomberg 1-3 Month T-Bill ETF

-During the quarter, Eudaimonia Partners, LLC bought 46,965 shares of ARCA:BIL for a total holding of 138,277.
-The trade had a 1.12% impact on the equity portfolio.
+During the quarter, EUDAIMONIA ADVISORS LLC bought 12,597 shares of ARCA:BIL for a total holding of 70,168.
+The trade had a 0.8% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $91.19.

 On 11/04/2022, SPDR Bloomberg 1-3 Month T-Bill ETF traded for a price of $91.455 per share and a market cap of $25.35Bil.
 The stock has returned 0.57% over the past year.